lukasbischof/Actions/README.md

 A small macOS application for displaying useful system information and providing customisable actions.

 ## Functionality
-The application is a statusbar application that provides a customisable menu with customisable actions and a menu section with system information such as CPU usage, Fan speeds, DC/IN and networking information.
+The application is a statusbar application that provides a customisable menu with customisable actions and a menu section with system information such as CPU usage, clock speed, Fan speeds, DC/IN and networking information.

 ## Installation
 The project is a Xcode project which can simply be built in Xcode under Product > Build.
 The application is most useful if specified for instant launch at system startup.